NeXTSTEPER/Lorgan-Mauser-webapp/README.md

 Setup database with the sql file provided

-By default two test accounts are created with database setup
+By default a test account is created with database setup

-"User" - a standard user account
-"Manager" - an admin account

-Both have a password of "123"
+"Manager" - an admin account a password of "123"